 - Fishman Rare Earth Magnetic Acoustic Soundhole Humbucker Acoustic Pickup

-- How To Choose The Best Acoustic Guitar Pickups
+- How to Choose The Right Pickups For You

-We found that the DiMarzio Black Angel Passive Soundhole Pickup was a phenomenal all rounder, delivering great tones, and some of the simplest installation and operation of the entire field, so we gave it our top pick award.
+We found the DiMarzio Black Angel Passive Soundhole Pickup to be a phenomenal all-rounder, delivering great tones and some of the simplest installation and operation of the entire field, so we named it our Top Pick.

-If you’re looking for something inexpensive, but still capable of delivering solid performance, our best budget pick, the KNA AP-2 Universal Stick On Piezo might be just the thing.
+If you’re looking for something inexpensive, but still capable of delivering solid performance, the KNA AP-2 Universal Stick On Piezo is our Best Budget pick and might be just the thing.
 It works on the same principle as more expensive undersaddle options, but requires no permanent modifications to the guitar.

 A phenomenal blend of high end performance and attainable pricing.